 Farming on the ranch was disrupted by the onset of Prohibition and the original vineyards and olive orchards were abandoned after about 1920.
 While the ranch was used intermittently for cattle and horse grazing in the years that followed, it ceased all commercial operations in the 1920s and its farmlands began a long, slow decay.

 Meanwhile, a new, substantial residence was constructed on the property in the late 1920s using a unique manufactured limestone block developed at a local Napa Valley building materials company, the Basalt Rock Company.
 For the next sixty years, the residence was used primarily as a weekend home.

 In 1989 our family acquired the property and began to lovingly restore the ranch to its turn of the century status as an important Napa Valley farming operation.

-The limestone block residence, with its commanding views of the Valley, has been restored to its original condition and the site has been landscaped by Napa Valley architect and sculptor, Jack Chandler.
+The limestone block residence (now nearly ninety years old), with its commanding views of the Valley, was restored to its original condition.
+The site's landscape was originally designed by San Francisco's famous architect, Tommy Church, and was re-landscaped by Napa Valley architect and sculptor, Jack Chandler, in the early 1990s.
+Since that time the site has been enhanced and maintained by landscape architect, Chris Moore.
 Surrounded by the 1997 Sunset Magazine Western Garden of the Year, the house is now the home to our family.

-As our activities have expanded over the past twenty-five years, "Long Meadow Ranch" has become our identity across multiple locations, including the original Mayacamas Estate (1989), our recently assembled Rutherford Estate (2002 - 2012), and our Long Meadow Ranch Winery & Farmstead destination location in St. Helena (2009).
+As our activities have expanded over the past twenty-five years, "Long Meadow Ranch" has become our identity across multiple locations, including the original Mayacamas Estate (1989), our recently assembled Rutherford Estate (2002 - 2012), and our Farmstead at Long Meadow Ranch destination location in St. Helena (2009).